 During my time inside the city limits of Barcelona, I have walked the balmy waterfront beaches; I have looked over the city from scenic viewpoints like Montjuic and the Columbus Monument; I have stood in awe of the entrancing stained glass within the Sagrada Familia; I have risen to my feet with 99,000 Barcelona FC fans, roaring in celebration.

-As you may perceive, I have thoroughly enjoyed my time within the city of Barcelona.
-However, I would like to highlight a few of the times I was fortunate enough to travel outside of the city with the ALBA Study Abroad program.
+As you may perceive, I have thoroughly enjoyed my time in the city of Barcelona.
+However, I would like to highlight a few of the times I was fortunate enough to travel outside of the city with ALBA Study Abroad.